1KRS/Finance_Logger/README.md

 No npm has been used.

 To run the application open the code in VSCode and initiate local server with the Go Live add-on (or similar).
-Then if needed choose the file "public" on you browser.
+Then if needed choose the file "public" on your browser.

 Enjoy!